 Users who can access data on S3 are in control.
-It’s also possible to fine-tune security by allowing different people to see different data sets and also to give access to data from other users.
+It is also possible to fine-tune security by allowing different people to see different data sets and giving access to data from other users.
 You can further enhance security by limiting access to data with the help of tools like Tableau and Power BI.

 7. Amazon Athena Price And Cost Considerations

-The price of the Athena is a little different from services such as Amazon Redshift.
-Users only have to pay for the amount of data that is scan through queries they run.
-The results which get store in S3 may also incur some storage charges.
+The price of the Athena is a little different as compared to other services such as Amazon Redshift.
+Users only have to pay for the amount of data that is scanned through queries they run.
+The results which get stored in S3 may also incur some storage charges.
 This explains the pricing in brief:

 - Pricing for AWS Athena is set at $5 for every TB of data scanned.

 - Queries are rounded to the nearest MB, with a minimum of 10 MB.